| |

 Lead products, such as car batteries, can also be recycled.
 Recycling lead products helps to conserve natural resources and reduces the amount of waste that ends up in landfills.
 Lead from recycled products can be used to make new products, such as new batteries.
 When recycling lead products, make sure to handle them carefully, as lead can be toxic.

-Overall, metal recycling is an important way to reduce waste and conserve natural resources.
-By recycling metal products such as aluminum cans, steel cans, and lead products, you can help to reduce the amount of waste that ends up in landfills and conserve natural resources.
+Metal recycling is an important way to reduce waste and conserve natural resources.
+By recycling metal products such as aluminum cans, steel cans, and lead products, you can help reduce the amount of waste that ends up in landfills and conserve natural resources.

 Electronic Waste Recycling